shirazbar/CA-assignment1/README.md

 recommended parameters that create at least three different waves were set as default.
 - Collisions: movement in this Cell Automat is set in a way that all creatures move together and with a uniform probability.
 The model is built in a way that there will always be a single creature in a cell.
 Collisions are prevented from being made.

-For execution, you may use the controller.exe file by clicking it.
+For execution, you may use the "controller.exe" file by clicking it.
 Download from: https://github.com/shirazbar/CA-assignment1

 You can also run the program using the full code with the following commands: